-An empire zone is an area within New York State that has been designated as an EZ pursuant to GML Article 18-B. The area must be characterized by pervasive poverty, high unemployment, and general economic distress.
+An empire zone (EZ) is an area within New York State that has been designated as an EZ pursuant to General Municipal Law (GML) Article 18-B. The area must be characterized by pervasive poverty, high unemployment, and general economic distress.

 To be eligible to claim the EZ wage tax credit, a taxpayer must be certified under GML Article 18-B. A copy of the Certificate of Eligibility issued by Empire State Development (ESD) must be attached to Form CT-601 each year the credit or carryforward of the credit is claimed.
-For information on certification, call ESD at (518) 292-5240.
+For information on certification, call ESD at 1-800-STATE-NY (1-800-782-8369).

 The EZ wage tax credit is available to taxpayers subject to tax under Tax Law Article 9, section 185 (agricultural cooperatives); Article 9-A (general business corporations); Article 32 (banking corporations); and Article 33 (insurance corporations).
-The EZ wage tax credit is allowed for up to five consecutive tax years, beginning in the first tax year in which all three eligibility requirements are met (see Schedule A - Eligibility requirements, on page 2).
+The EZ wage tax credit is allowed for up to five consecutive tax years, beginning in the first tax year in which all three eligibility requirements are met (see Schedule A - Eligibility requirements).